neo4jrb/activegraph/docs/UpgradeGuide.rst

   session = ActiveGraph::Core::CypherSession.new(adaptor)

-  ActiveGraph::ActiveBase.current_session = session
+  ActiveGraph::Base.current_session = session

   # Or skip setting up the session yourself:

-  ActiveGraph::ActiveBase.current_adaptor = adaptor
+  ActiveGraph::Base.current_adaptor = adaptor

 If you are using multiple threads, you should use the `on_establish_session` method to define how to setup your session.
 The `current_session` is stored on a per-thread basis and if you spawn a new thread, this block will be used to establish the session for that thread:

 .. code-block:: ruby

-  ActiveGraph::ActiveBase.on_establish_session do
+  ActiveGraph::Base.on_establish_session do
     adaptor = ActiveGraph::Core::CypherSession::Adaptors::HTTP.new('http://username:password@localhost:7474', wrap_level: :proc)

     ActiveGraph::Core::CypherSession.new(adaptor)